SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ```

 Every transaction gets a `beginTimestamp` which is represented as `uint64` (64 bits).
-The `nextTimestamp` field of `Oracle` denotes the `commitTimestamp` that shall be given to the next transaction that is ready to commit.
+The `nextTimestamp` field of `Oracle` denotes the `commitTimestamp` that shall be given to the next ready-to-commit transaction.
 Based on the field `nextTimestamp`, we can derive the `beginTimestamp`.

 - If the `nextTimestamp` is 10, the next transaction that is ready to commit will be given 10 as its `commitTimestamp`.
 - This means that 9 is the latest timestamp that is given to some transaction **txn<sub>(some)</sub>** as its `commitTimestamp`.